leandrocandido/reservation-test/AppendixI.md

   }
 ]
 ```

+The full json file is included in the solution (PATH)

 The result is an enumeration with the flights found.
 It could contain 0 or more result.
 Every flight will have the date and time, origin, destination and a key to identify it in the POST /Reservation call.